vegaprotocol/specs/protocol/0048-DSRI-data_source_internal.md

 Note that trading terminated in the futures definition uses a data source as a trigger intentionally to (a) demonstrate that this is how time based product events would work; and (b) because although the trigger MAY be time based, it could also be another data source such as a signed message oracle, if the trading terminates at an unknown time.

-Once the data source emits the invent it should become inactive.
+Once the data source emits the event it should become inactive.

 Pseudocode example: